Dementia, Alzheimer’s Puts Seniors in Financial Danger

 As people age, they are increasingly at risk to develop cognitive impairments or suffer from dementia and Alzheimer’s.
 Recent studies have estimated around 11% of Americans aged 65 or older have Alzheimer’s.
 As those diseases progress, the person suffering from them loses the ability to do daily tasks and to care for their financial needs.

-When those persons begin to exhibit problematic financial behavior, it may be a sign that they are in need of either someone to take power of attorney or to have a guardianship and conservatorship in place to allow someone else to look after those everyday needs.
+When those persons begin to exhibit problematic financial behavior, it may be a sign that they are in need of either someone to take power of attorney or to have guardianship and conservatorship in place to allow someone else to look after those everyday needs.

 While those processes are important and necessary, there is also the possibility of exploitation as well.
 Since Americans over the age of 50 control over 70% the nation’s wealth, they are a highly-valued target for scammers.
-The common fear for persons suffering from dementia and Alzheimer’s disease is that they are susceptible to phone scammers and home-visits from strangers who use phony stories of tragedy and empty-promises to swindle victims.
+The common fear for persons suffering from dementia and Alzheimer’s disease is that they are susceptible to phone scammers and home visits from strangers who use phony stories of tragedy and empty promises to swindle victims.

 This group, of course, is the family members of the victims.
 In some instances, it is the person holding power of attorney, or who has been appointed guardian and conservator who tries to take advantage of their elderly, and disabled family member.
 According to the National Council on Aging, in elder abuse cases with known perpetrators, 90% are family members.

-The amount of abuse and exploitation done by family members to an elderly or disabled person is substantial and is terribly underreported.
+The amount of abuse and exploitation did by family members to an elderly or disabled person is substantial and is terribly underreported.
 A conservative estimate places the total financial loss due to theft/deceit enabled by a trusting relationship at $6.6 Billion per year.
 If all abuse was uncovered, this amount would be significantly higher.

 Many times, even when the abuse is discovered, there is a lack of desire to use the court process, in all of its forms, criminal, civil and probate, to try and recover the lost assets and to enforce criminal sanctions for the conduct.
 It is estimated that for every one case of elder abuse, neglect, or exploitation, about 5 more go unreported.
 The simple fact is, there is no reason that anyone, including a family member, can simply be left to take care of another person without being watched.